nsamede/dsalg_workshops/1/README.md

 My solutions to the programming exercises from worksheet 1.
 1. [x] Implement a Queue using an Array/List.
 2. [x] Implement a Stack using an Array/List.
-3. [ ] Design an algorithm to reverse a Queue using Stacks and Queues.
+3. [x] Design an algorithm to reverse a Queue using Stacks and Queues.
 4. [ ] (Advanced) Implement a Circular Queue using an Array or List.
+5. [ ] Design an algorithm to continuously remove adjacent duplicate letters from a string until no duplicates remain, using a Stack or a Queue.
+Can you also implement this using the alternative ADT?
-5. [ ] Develop an algorithm to determine if the brackets in a string are valid, using a Stack or a Queue.
+6. [ ] Develop an algorithm to determine if the brackets in a string are valid, using a Stack or a Queue.

 ## Building and Running